samathaluca/fallen/README.md

 IP	0.0.0.0
 MONGO_URI	mongodb+srv://<username>:<password>@<cluster_name>-qtxun.mongodb.net/<database_name>?retryWrites=true&w=majority
 PORT	5000
-DEBUG	FALSE (added in the last stages of development when errors were not a common occurance)

 In the heroku dashboard, click "Deploy".

 In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 The site is now successfully deployed.